- 2 tablespoons butter

-- Spread onto a baking sheet.
-Bake at 350° for 15 minutes or until lightly browned, stirring every 5 minutes.
+- Preheat oven to 350°.
+In a small skillet, melt butter over medium heat; stir in sugar and pepper.
+Add walnuts; toss to coat.
+Spread evenly onto a baking sheet.
+Bake until lightly browned, about 15 minutes, stirring every 5 minutes.
 Cool on a wire rack.

 "As a previous reviewer noted, the original recipe as printed in the magazine called for 6 T. olive oil and only 2 T. vinegar.
 That would no doubt be the answer to those who found the dressing too tart.
 I was using the magazine recipe, but that sounded like too much oil to me.
 I used 3 T. olive oil and 4 T. vinegar.
 I substituted an equivalent amount of dried minced onion (about 2 tsp.) and dried minced garlic (about 1/2 tsp.) for the fresh, and I didn't use the blender ... just shook the dressing up in a jar.
 I prepared the dressing the day before so it softened up those dried ingredients, but even a half hour before would work.I took the salad to a potluck and it went over very well.
 Those walnuts are soooo good!
 There were only a few tablespoons of salad left over.
 A keeper recipe.
 I think it would be great with Ginger Gold or Honey Crisp apples."